hiruma87/snapper_setup/README.md

 ```bash
 sudo snapper -c home -create-config /home
 ```
-> you can change then name root or home to fits you, this name are self explainatory so better use them
+> you can change the name root or home to fits you, this name are self explainatory so better use them

 check back your subvolume list
 ```bash